“Your kingdom come. Your will be done, on earth as it is in heaven.”

 We invite you to join with us on Thursday afternoons for scripture study.
 Our Scripture Study Group is currently meeting in group member's homes.

-Please contact Sharon Kester or Jean Smith for information about the Scripture Study Group.
+Please contact Sharon Kester for information about the Scripture Study Group.

 |